We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Quit smoking.
 Experts share that smoking is associated with chronic neck pain.

 Make an appointment with your doctor if your neck pain doesn’t respond to a change in your pillow, posture, or other lifestyle measures.
 In rare cases, neck pain may be a symptom of a condition that needs medical attention.
+If you’re concerned about your neck pain and don’t already have a primary care provider, you can view doctors in your area through the Healthline FindCare tool.

 Possible causes include: